 Pumpkin Cake with Cream Cheese Frosting

-This moist pumpkin cake makes a great casual dessert when it’s baked in a 9-x-13-inch pan.
-It’s perfect for family get-togethers, potlucks, or just about any time you want something that tastes really good, but without a lot of work.
+The recipe for this pumpkin cake was published in a newspaper more than forty years ago.
+I have no idea where the original came from, but it’s delicious and definitely worth trying.
+It makes a great casual dessert when baked in a 9-x-13-inch pan, and it’s perfect for family get-togethers, potlucks, or just about any time you want something that tastes really good, but without a lot of work.

 For this two-layer version, I used a naked cake finish.
 Not only does this method require less frosting, but I think it creates a beautiful presentation with almost unlimited possibilities for design.
 In this instance, I used chopped walnuts for the top and a few violas from a flowerpot on the back porch.
 If you decide to use flowers, make sure they’re edible as well as being chemical and pesticide free.